jkmackie/means_and_outliers/README.md

 * `Geometric mean of 3, 5, 7, 40 = (3*5*7*40)^(1/4) = 8.0503 (rounded to four decimals)`

+Geometric mean is best used for multiplicative differences, like compound interest or stock returns.

 The **harmonic mean** is the **arithmetic mean** but with -1 powers inserted.
 Each number in the numerator gets -1 power.
 Also, the numerator and denominator are placed in parenthesis and raised to the -1 power.
 This is the same as flipping the `numerator/denominator` to `denominator/numerator`.

 * `Harmonic mean of 40, 60 = ((40^-1+60^-1)/(2))^-1 = 2/(1/40 + 1/60)`